vmsmith/LearningGit/1_Stand_Alone_Machine.md

 #### Add some *data*

-Before we proceed, go to this link and copy the entire Robert Frost poem, [Stopping by the Woods on a Snowy Evening](https://www.poetryfoundation.org/poems-and-poets/poems/detail/42891).
+Before we proceed, let's flesh out the project.

+Go to this link and copy the entire Robert Frost poem, [Stopping by the Woods on a Snowy Evening](https://www.poetryfoundation.org/poems-and-poets/poems/detail/42891).
 Then, in your `project1` directory, create a text file called `data1.txt` and paste the Frost poem in it.
 Then save it.
-Now copy the Robert Frost poem, [The Road Not Taken](https://www.poetryfoundation.org/resources/learning/core-poems/detail/44272), and save it in `project1` as `data2.txt`.
+Now copy the Robert Frost poem, [The Road Not Taken](https://www.poetryfoundation.org/resources/learning/core-poems/detail/44272), and save it in `project1` as `data2.txt`. **Note:** Do not copy the poems' titles or author name; just copy the poems themselves.

 Since this is a code-agnostic article, we're going to use text (in the form of poems) in our exercises to update our files.
-Put differently, the poems are going to function as our *data*.
+Put differently, the poems are going to function sort of like project *data*.

 But we have a problem.
 We do not want to be committing and managing the Frost poems.
 We only want to have them around to use as *data*.
 So we need to make the files `data1.txt` and `data2.txt` invisible to the Git commands.